 - Exercise Physiology

-- Please note that hours obtained under the supervision of a Physical Therapist do NOT count unless the individual is dual credentialed as an ATC/PT.
+- Please note that hours obtained under the supervision of a Physical Therapist do NOT count unless the individual is dually credentialed as an ATC/PT.

 - International students who do not have access to a certified AT in their home country are encouraged to move to the United States and complete their hours prior to applying to the program.

 Students apply for summer admission with classes beginning in late May.
+Applications will typically open in September of each year through the University’s application webpage and will be reviewed on a rolling basis.
 The application deadline is January 15 of each calendar year.
 Applications may be accepted after the January 15th deadline; however, candidates are at a competitive disadvantage after this time.
 Only complete applications will be reviewed.
 Missing information will cause a delay in processing the application and will affect the applicant’s status.
+If any candidate has questions about missing requirements, please contact Dr. Terranova immediately at email@example.com.

-No single admission criterion has a decisive influence on the applicant’s acceptability, and exceptions to the requirements can be made on recommendation of the committee and approval of The Graduate School.
+No single admission criterion has a decisive influence on the applicant’s acceptability, and exceptions to the requirements can be made on the recommendation of the committee and approval of The Graduate School.
 Admission to the AT program is NOT guaranteed simply upon satisfactory completion of all program prerequisite requirements.
-The number of students admitted into the program varies from year-to-year, with the number of students selected ranging from 8-10 annually.
+The number of students admitted into the program varies from year to year, with the number of students selected ranging from 8-10 annually.

 Notification of Admission